 - Turnover Ratios: Measure how quickly products are sold or used.

-Understanding these components sets the foundation for what should be tracked in inventory management, which is the next critical aspect of this discussion.
+Understanding these components and implementing another inventory software set the foundation for what should be tracked in inventory management, which is the next critical aspect of this discussion.

 What is Tracked in Inventory Management?